oracle-livelabs/sprints/analytics/sprint-oac-explain-functionality/sprint-oac-explain-functionality.md

 # How do I use the Explain functionality in Oracle Analytics Cloud (OAC)?
 Duration: 3 minutes

-The One-Click Explain functionality of OAC is a powerful tool that uses machine learning to uncover insights about variables of interest in your data.
+The Explain functionality of OAC is a powerful tool that uses machine learning to uncover insights about variables of interest in your data.
 These findings can be added to your workbook with the click of a button, greatly accelerating the rate at which you can learn about your data and visualize your findings.
-One-Click Explain is a tool that users of all skill levels can leverage.
+Explain is a tool that users of all skill levels can leverage.

-## Using One-Click Explain on your data.
+## Using Explain on your data.
 >**Note:** You must have the **DV Content Author** role in order to complete the following steps.